 This is an important tool to use if critical pieces of equipment depend on oil to run properly and some are more sensitive to changes in oil quality than others.

-There are numerous techniques and some apply specifically for certain oils.
-Here are just a few:
+There are numerous techniques (some apply specifically for certain oils).
+Here are a few: